Hipparchus-Math/hipparchus/hipparchus-migration/src/site/markdown/index.md

      state into primary and secondary states is different, and in fact much simpler.
      Users must retrieve the single mapper by calling `getMapper()` and then get directly the primary and secondary states from this single mapper.
-   * cannot instantiate `SummaryStatistics`.
-     Building `SummaryStatistics` is now done using a builder.
-If using only default settings, usears can replace `new SummaryStatistics()` with `SummaryStatistics.create()` to solve the problem.
    * `Action` enumerate not found.
 The `Action` enumerate used as a return value in events handlers `eventOccurred` method was an internal enumerate defined in the `EventHandler` interface, so no dedicated `import` statement